 - Themselves,

 - The Sarpanch,

 - The Watershed Committee,

-- The DRDA and TDO, and
+- DRDA and TDO, and

 - The landless.

 Unlike in Datrana, the checkdam falls under the National Watershed guidelines, and it's management structure therefore is not limited to the local level.
-Interestingly enough, although the participants identified the landowners as the biggest beneficiaries of the checkdam, almost everyone agreed that the landless should be the primary managers.
+Interestingly, although the participants identified the landowners as the biggest beneficiaries of the checkdam, almost everyone agreed that the landless should be the primary managers to ensure that they were not left out of the project or taken advantage of by the rich land owners, as they had been in the past.

-While the participants showed a good understanding of the program and SEWA's role, they said they needed more information and training on the technical details of soil and water use and on management skills.
+The participants showed a good understanding of the program and SEWA's role; however, they also said they needed more information and training on the technical details of soil and water use and on management skills.
 While more is needed, the level of technical awareness that has been achieved in the short time since the project began is also worth noting.
 For example, 6 participants recognized the need to account for excess water to protect the dam by building a waste wear and a canal or a rivulet.
 Many also suggested utilizing the excess water in agriculture or for feeding cattle.

-While 13 participants said they had been involved in the planning process, only 7 seemed to understand it.
+Thirteen participants said they had been involved in the planning process, but only 7 seemed to understand it.
 6 of the 7 were agricultural laborers, and the 7th was the Sarpanch.
 This reflected their comparatively greater involvement in the project as the dam would directly increase their incomes by creating more jobs for them.

 Finally, participants were aware of the number of members in the Committee and where and when it meets.
 15 said they were satisfied with the Committee.
-However, many were unclear about the roles of the different members and the selection of the members, the Secretary and the Chairman.
+However, many were unclear about the roles of the different members and the selection of the members, the Secretary, and the Chairman.
+Most understood their role in the project as participants in the daily process and the Secretary's role as the account keeper.
+However, many were confused about the role of the Chairman, who is in charge of getting the technical sanction for the checkdam, and the other members, who are in charge of presenting the people's needs to other offices.
 This may have been due to a lack of involvement in the Committee's affairs and the Committee's lack of interaction with the other village members.
-In addition, during the Committee meeting, the BDMSA member or the SEWA organizer often had to prompt the discussions, and even then one or two members (one whom was the Sarpanch) often did most of the talking.
+Increased interaction will be needed in the near future to increase awareness.

-Local managers have the best understanding of their own land and their own communities.
-Their capacities, however, need to be built and the road needs to be opened for them to apply their comparative advantages to local resource management.
-Local level management is not only desired by the local population, but it is also essential for ensuring the project's Sustainability and local ownership.
+Management at higher levels is sometimes easier, more efficient, and more advanced than the local management that SEWA strives for.
+However, local managers have a clear understanding of their own land and their own communities.
+Local management is not only desired by the local population, but it is also essential for ensuring the project's sustainability and local ownership.
+Local capacities, however, need to be built and the road needs to be opened for them to apply their comparative advantages to local resource management.
 While building local management capabilities is no doubt a long and difficult process, no constraint should ever stand in it's way.